gerlero/porousMicroTransport/README.md

 openfoam-docker -image=microfluidica/porousmicrotransport
 ```

-A slimmer image variant that does not include source code or development tools is available as `microfluidica/porousmicrotransport:run`.
+A slimmer image variant that does not include source code, development tools or tutorial cases is available as `microfluidica/porousmicrotransport:run`.

 Docker images can also be used with other compatible containerization software, such as Podman and Singularity/Apptainer.